We should own the economy

 Sources include: Audrey Tang and Plurality, Democracy Collaborative, Participatory Budgeting Project, MIT CoLab, The GovLab, Nesta, World Bank's Citizen Engagement, Institute for Local Self-Reliance, Radical Markets

 Government policy can structure markets to create long-term shared prosperity.
-I particularly want to study:
+I particularly want to study how we can incentivize the above ownership structures so they become our default economic policy.
+Including through:

 Sovereign wealth and public investment funds (Norway’s Oil Fund, Alaska PFD, Baby Bonds)